+Generating leads is the lifeblood of any business, especially for salespeople, experts, consultants, and coaches.
 That's why I sought out one of the world's leading lead generation experts and advanced Facebook ad specialist, Nick Kusmich.

 Nick has built an empire out of what he’s most passionate about–marketing.
-He is one of the top industry authorities on Facebook advertising, and is relied upon by industry leaders from multiple markets.
+He is one of the top industry authorities on Facebook advertising and is relied upon by industry leaders from multiple markets.

 Nick goes much deeper into a lead funnel than most simple media buyers, helping his clients architect the entire framework of a highly effective lead generation strategy.

 To learn more about Nicholas and Facebook advertising strategies, visit https://www.nicholaskusmich.com/.

 He helps businesses rapidly scale revenue by getting more clients/customers using Facebook Advertising and he is the guy behind the highest campaign ROIs in the world.

 He does it better than anyone else in the world because of “Contextual Congruence”– his proprietary process developed based on the marriage between direct response marketing and understanding social behavior.